-The valuation looks at the normal employer contribution rate required to cover the cost of the benefits (including death benefits and expenses) that will be built up over the year after the valuation date (the "Common Contribution Rate").
+The valuation looks at the normal employer contribution rate required to cover the cost of the benefits (including death benefits and expenses) that will be built up over the three years from this valuation date to the next valuation date (the "Common Contribution Rate").
 A summary of the assumptions used is provided in Appendix A.

 The table on the right gives a breakdown of the Common Contribution Rate at 31 March 2014 and also shows the corresponding rate at 31 March 2011 for comparison.
-In calculating the average Common Contribution rate we have made no allowance for existing and future members to opt for the 50:50 scheme.
+In calculating the average Common Contribution rate we have made no allowance for members to opt for the 50:50 scheme.